ZumiYumi/AutoRecon-OSWA/README.md

 ### Installation Method #2: pip

-Alternatively you can use `pip` to install AutoRecon using the following command:
+Alternatively you can use `pip` to install AutoRecon-OSWA using the following command:

 ```bash
 python3 -m pip install git+https://github.com/ZumiYumi/AutoRecon-OSWA.git
 ```

-Note that if you want to run AutoRecon using sudo (required for faster SYN scanning and UDP scanning), you will have to run the above command as the root user (or using sudo).
+Note that if you want to run AutoRecon-OSWA using sudo (required for faster SYN scanning and UDP scanning), you will have to run the above command as the root user (or using sudo).

-Similarly to `pipx`, if installed using `pip` you can run AutoRecon by simply executing `autorecon-oswa`.
+Similarly to `pipx`, if installed using `pip` you can run AutoRecon-OSWA by simply executing `autorecon-oswa`.

 ### Installation Method #3: Manually

 If you'd prefer not to use `pip` or `pipx`, you can always still install and execute `autorecon-oswa.py` manually as a script.
-From within the AutoRecon directory, install the dependencies:
+From within the AutoRecon-OSWA directory, install the dependencies:

 ```bash
 python3 -m pip install -r requirements.txt